akka/akka/akka-docs/rst/java/http/routing-dsl/directives/custom-directives.rst

 .. includecode2:: ../../../code/docs/http/scaladsl/server/directives/CustomDirectivesExamplesSpec.scala
    :snippet: labeling

-Another example is the :ref:`MethodDirectives` which are simply instances of a preconfigured :ref:`-method-` directive.
+Another example is the :ref:`MethodDirectives-java` which are simply instances of a preconfigured :ref:`-method-java-` directive.
-The low-level directives that most often form the basis of higher-level “named configuration” directives are grouped together in the :ref:`BasicDirectives` trait.
+The low-level directives that most often form the basis of higher-level “named configuration” directives are grouped together in the :ref:`BasicDirectives-java` trait.

 Transforming Directives